Zhao Gongming: Origins and legends

+The legendary biography of Zhao Gongming is composite, layering successive traditions from the Han dynasty through the Ming dynasty.
+The earliest stratum identifies him as a plague-causing demon-marshal; the Six Dynasties compendium Soushen Ji records him as one of three generals appointed by the Heavenly Emperor to retrieve human souls.
+The transformation from a plague-marshal into a wealth-bestowing deity took place principally during the Song dynasty and was canonised in the Ming dynasty novel Fengshen Yanyi (Investiture of the Gods), in which Zhao is killed in battle and posthumously deified as the central Lord of the Dark Altar with four wealth-attendant subordinates.

+A late tradition preserved in the compilation Dianji Shilu (典籍實錄) associates Zhao Gongming with solar essence; the work is a late editorial compilation rather than a securely dated Han dynasty text, and the sun-essence motif more probably reflects an assimilation to the Hou Yi / Eight Immortals of the Sea cycle.

-During the Jin Dynasty, the Records of the Search for Spirits (搜神記) recorded: "The Heavenly Emperor appointed three generals, Zhao Gongming and Zhong Shiji, each to supervise the subjugation of spirits and the retrieval of human souls".
+During the Jin dynasty, the 搜神記 Soushen Ji recorded that "the Heavenly Emperor appointed three generals, Zhao Gongming and Zhong Shiji, each to supervise the subjugation of spirits and the retrieval of human souls".

 According to the Biographies of Deities and Immortals (列仙全傳), Zhao Gongming served as the leader of the eight ghostly legions, roaming throughout the mortal realm and causing the violent deaths of countless people.
 The Grand Supreme Elder Lord (Taishang Laojun) commanded Master Zhang to address this.

-Sanjiao Soushen Daquan

 According to the religious compendium Sanjiao Soushen Daquan, Zhao Gongming lived during the late Warring States period.
-When the King of Qin founded the Qin empire, he withdrew to the Mount Zhongnan which is located in present-day Shaanxi Province in Northwest China.
+When the King of Qin founded the Qin empire, he withdrew to Mount Zhongnan, located in present-day Shaanxi Province in northwest China.
 There he cultivated Tao and attained the highest state of spiritual enlightenment.
 During the Eastern Han Dynasty, Zhang Tianshi practiced the art of making pills of immortality and asked the Jade Emperor to send a god to protect him.
 The Jade Emperor sent Zhao Gongming and conferred upon Zhao the title of "Zhengyi Xuantan Marshal" (正一玄坛元帅).
 After this, he became known as "Zhao Xuan."
 He was said to have the ability to control thunder and lightning, ward off plagues and disasters, and generate wealth and treasure.